ProvableHQ/leo/documentation/cli/devnode.md

 # `leo devnode`

-A devnode is a lightweight-node network that bypasses the consensus algorithm and the requirement to generate proofs for deployment and execution transactions.
-It is a development tool intended for rapidly iterating on Aleo program design and running end-to-end tests prior to deploying Aleo programs to Testnet and Mainnet.
+A devnode is a lightweight-node network.
+It does not use the consensus algorithm or require proofs for deployment and execution transactions.
+Use it to develop Aleo programs and run end-to-end tests before deployment to Testnet or Mainnet.

 :::note
 `leo devnode` is the recommended local development tool for lightweight testing.
 The older [`leo devnet`](./devnet.md) command (which requires a full snarkOS installation and spins up a multi-validator network) remains available for more complex testing scenarios.